Drinks Guide

 Please note that it is illegal for there to be alcohol drunk in the venue before the ceremony.
 Therefore the bar will not be open and your guests will not be permitted to bring their own drinks into the Barn.

-If you have your service elsewhere and are arriving at the Barn for your wedding reception, the bar will be open on your arrival.
+If you have your service elsewhere and are arriving at the Barn for your wedding reception, we can provide arrival drinks and the bar will be open.

 Madri and Aspall are available on tap.
 We serve Guinness micro-draft.
 We have a full selection of spirits and mixers, soft drinks and bottled beers, lagers and cider.
 We also stock non-alcoholic options.